christoph-cullmann/www/content/posts/kate-on-all-platforms-2024/index.md

 That means the other systems are always in need of more people to help out, both on the programming and testing side.

-For Kate, testing should be easy, grab a nighly build for Windows or macOS for example.
+For Kate, testing should be easy, grab a nighly build for Windows or macOS on the [Kate website](https://kate-editor.org/get-it/).
+Or even better, get [Craft](https://community.kde.org/Craft) running, that will make it easier to contribute, too.

-One recent topic that needs love is the removal of DBus for Windows/macOS/Android and other systems that don't use that normally.
+One recent topic that needs love is the removal of [DBus](https://en.wikipedia.org/wiki/D-Bus) for Windows/macOS/Android and other systems that don't use it normally.

 If you are up to help with that, [here](https://invent.kde.org/packaging/craft-blueprints-kde/-/issues/17) that is coordinated.
+The current state is already sufficient that the nightly builds of Kate no longer hang on e.g. macOS, but still some frameworks like KIO will need more work.

 Just don't get that wrong, DBus is great on the Linux or BSD systems that use it natively, but it is a pain on systems that have no notion of DBus and leads there to hangs or the spawning of unwanted processes.
+Beside that, the usefulness is low there, as there are no services on the bus to communicate with anyways.